-Of all of the industries that COVID has affected, travel is one of those to be hardest hit.
-We are recovering slowly, but it could take awhile.
+Of all of the industries that COVID has affected, travel is one of those to be the hardest hit.
+We are recovering slowly, but it could take a while.

 Today, the initial contracting of travel itself seems to be in the past.
 Yes, COVID’s Delta Variant is causing renewed concern, but the overall trend of both leisure and business travel has only been growing.
 IATA projects travel levels to keep growing – finally surpassing 2019 travel levels in 2023.

 But while travel itself may recover, will staffing levels be able to recover as well?

 Forbes reported here that more than 62 million jobs were lost in the travel sector in 2020.
 While we could not find definite numbers on how many of those jobs were held by experienced or long-term travel career veterans, our employees’ professional networks attest that it was a lot.

 So not only is the travel industry missing people, it’s missing experience.
 We wanted to know how TMCs are going to face this challenge as travel itself recovers.

 So we did what data geeks do.
 We conducted a survey to gather our answers.

 The question read: “TMCs: What do you think the impact of COVID will be to your support staffing levels of front-line operation in the next 1-3 years?”

 This is what you told us: